 The core of doing science is that your research has impact.
 That your findings are being picked up by others, that something actually happens with it

 Are all his team members pleased about his enthusiasm for Open Science?
 “Some really support it and see the advantages, others are a bit more reluctant.
 I understand this.
 Making your project and results available before it is formally published can be a bit scary, and even publishing your notebook may give a sense of vulnerability.
 These things need to be discussed.
 But the core of doing science is that your research has impact.
 That your findings are being picked up by others, that something actually happens with it.
 And that’s what Open Science is trying to facilitate.
 We need to spend our public money wisely, and sharing our research more openly is one way of doing that.”

 Oncode & Open Science

-Contact Rita Azevedo if you’d like to receive more information about the Open Science and FAIR data programme.
+Contact the Open Science team if you’d like to receive more information about the Open Science and FAIR data programme.